 SAVA is Steeple Aston’s own Archive for the history of the village – past and present.
 Established in 2001, it was one of the first to be set up in North Oxfordshire.
-The Archive is a registered charity managed on a voluntary, not-for-profit basis by a committee of (currently) eight local people.
+The Archive is a registered charity managed on a voluntary, not-for-profit basis by a committee of (currently) seven local people.

 SAVA relies largely on donations from the village community and the Parish Council, and has received specific grants for projects from the Heritage Lottery Fund, Viridor and Sanctuary Housing Group and the Oxfordshire Community Foundation.